 The European Central Bank (ECB) reduced its deposit rate to a negative level in June, 2014.
-Negative rates essentially penalize banks for keeping excess money on deposit with the central bank instead of lending it out.
+This negative deposit rate essentially penalizes banks for keeping excess money on deposit with the central bank instead of lending it out.
 The general theory is that negative rates will incentivize banks to issue more loans to spark business investment, thereby producing growth in the economy.

-Although interest rates are low by historical standards, rates in the U.S. are much higher than other developed economies, as evidenced in the table below.
-Note that short-term interest rates are higher than some longer-term interest rates.
+Although interest rates are low by historical standards, rates in the U.S. are much higher than other developed economies.
+Back in September, shorter-term interest rates on US treasuries were higher than some longer-term interest rates.
 This phenomena is referred to as an “inversion of the yield curve” and has historically been a precursor to a recession.
 (Not the cause, per se, but an indicator of underlying economic weakness).
-However, the time lags between a yield curve inversion and subsequent recessions vary widely, ranging from seven months to nineteen months.3

 Higher U.S. interest rates have resulted in a greater demand for U.S. bonds.
 Investors must have U.S. dollars to buy U.S. bonds.
-As such, if foreign investors desire to purchase U.S. bonds, they need to exchange their foreign currency for dollars (buy dollars by selling their home currency).
+So, if foreign investors want to purchase U.S. bonds, they must exchange their foreign currency for dollars (buy dollars by selling their home currency).

-This demand for U.S. dollars makes them scarcer and, therefore, puts upward price pressure on the dollar.
-The sale of the foreign investor’s home currency results in an oversupply on the market and weakens it against the U.S. dollar.
+This demand for U.S. dollars makes them scarce and, therefore, puts upward price pressure on the dollar.
+The sale of the foreign investor’s home currency results in an oversupply on the market, and weakens it against the U.S. dollar.
 This, however, is only one dynamic that has been contributing to a strong U.S. dollar and lower interest rates.

 As long as the U.S. offers attractive interest rates and the U.S. economy is otherwise stable and/or growing moderately, the demand for U.S. bonds and the U.S. dollar is not likely to subside.

-Whether or not Mr. Greenspan is correct, in the near term, the U.S. government is considering taking advantage of these low interest rates by issuing a 50-year treasury bond, which could make its debut in 2020.
+In fact, the U.S. government is considering taking advantage of these low interest rates by issuing a 50-year treasury bond, which could make its debut in 2020.
 Refinancing some of the $22 trillion national debt at these low interest rates for an extended time frame is an attractive proposition.
 Given the global interest rate backdrop, demand for the bond could be strong.
-Moreover, given slower global growth and geopolitical uncertainty, the overall interest rate trends will seemingly remain “lower for longer.”
+So… given slower global growth and geopolitical uncertainty, the overall interest rate trends will seemingly remain “lower for longer”.

 - JP Morgan.
 (June, 2019).
 U.S. yield curve inversion and recessions.
 Market Insights – On the Bench, 1-69.